HAMZA EL DIN 1929 -

 example is Fikri El Kashef, a Nubian musician who has known Hamza

-longer than anyone else I've met.
+longer than anyone now alive, as far as I know.
 Fikri is the director of an

 extraordinary "ecolodge" near Abu Simbel in Egypt, highly recommended